-The reaction mechanism involves same steps as in dehydration of alcohols.
-In the first step, alcohol molecule is protonated which proceed to form carbocation.
-This carbocation then combines with electron rich halide anion to form alkyl halide.
-The order of reactivity is same again
+The reaction mechanism involves the same steps as in the dehydration of alcohols.
+In the first step, the alcohol molecule is protonated which proceeds to form a carbocation.
+This carbocation then combines with an electron-rich halide anion to form an alkyl halide.
+The order of reactivity is the same again.

 Tertiary alcohol > secondary > primary

 Primary and secondary alcohols react with phosphorus halides to give alkyl halide.
 For example, phosphorus tribromide is used to form bromoalkanes from alcohols.
 All three bromide atoms can be transferred to the alkyl group.